fcboucher/BBMV/Tutorial-BBMV.md

 MCMC estimation of the FPK model can also be done while incorporating measurement error in tip data.
 This is provided exactly as for ML estimation.

 ## Fit the *FPK* model on multiple clades at once
+It is also possible to fit the *FPK* model on multiple clades together in order to statistically test whether they share a similar macroevolutionary landscape.
+This is an alternative to existing methods that infer heterogeneity in macroevolutionary dynamics across large phylogenies (e.g. packages **l1ou** or **bayou** for OU models).
+The advantage of this procedure is that it does not require a backbone tree connecting the different clades one wants to compare.
+Drawbacks are that clades are considered independent and that only *these* clades can be compared (*i.e.*, the algorithm does not explore the possibility that any subsclade has different dynamics).
+This method could also help in cases where one has data at hand for multiple small clades in which traits are believed to have evolved under similar dynamics: pooling clades together might improve estimation of the macroevolutionary landscape.

 We first need to load the mutliclade functions:
 ```r